Chris Eccles AO, Secretary

-Kate has an Honours Degree in Economics, and a Masters of Environment and is an IPPA fellow.
+Kate has an Honours Degree in Economics, a Masters of Environment and is an IPAA fellow.

-Brigid was appointed Acting Deputy Secretary, Fairer Victoria Group (FVG), in November 2018.
+Brigid was appointed Deputy Secretary, Fairer Victoria Group (FVG), in 2019.
 This group oversees Equality, Veterans, Multicultural Affairs, Women and Youth.
 Brigid has previously worked as Executive Director in the Department of Premier and Cabinet, leading advice in the areas of Aboriginal Affairs Policy, including Treaty and self determination, healthy policy and reform and inter-governmental strategy.

 Brigid was previously the Director of Education and Justice Branch within DPC, and also spent some years working at the Treasury in New Zealand, including helping to establish the government’s data analytics capability and contributing to the “Investment Approach” to improving welfare and employment outcomes.

 Matt was appointed to the role of Deputy Secretary, Industrial Relations Victoria (IRV) in April 2015, in what was then the Department of Economic Development, Jobs, Transport and Resources.

 Matt joined IRV, in the Department of Innovation, Industry and Regional Development, as a senior policy adviser in 2004.
 He had previously been adviser to the Hon Rob Hulls, Minister for Industrial Relations.

 He became director of IRV’s Public Sector team in 2005 and in 2009 was appointed Deputy Secretary, Workforce Victoria (formerly IRV), in the Department of Business and Innovation.